jakegough-jaytwo/jaytwo.TimeZones/README.md

 TimeZoneRepository.Default.GetTimeZonesByCountryId(selectedCountry);
 ```

-Here is sample definitions for `CountryListItem` and `TimeZoneListItem`:
+Here are sample definitions for `CountryListItem` and `TimeZoneListItem`:
 ```cs
 ...
 yield return new CountryListItem()